 * Nikkei leads Asia shares higher as earnings lift Wall St

-* China markets mixed as PBOC cuts bank reserve requirements
+* Eyes on China markets after PBOC cuts bank reserve requirements

 * IMF sticks with global growth call but sees mounting risks